 and peace conference

-The Informal Economic Forum - Economic Club association, active since 1993, and its International Peace Council, active since 2015, address issues relating to the social, spiritual and economic life in Slovakia and worldwide.
+The Informal Economic Forum - Economic Club association, active since 1993, and its International Peace Committee, active since 2015, address issues relating to the social, spiritual and economic life in Slovakia and worldwide.
 It is possible to achieve the longed for - even desired - change and an overall better quality of life, in cooperation with leaders in all fields of human life, Nobel Prize and World Food Prize laureates, as well as current national and foreign politicians, world organisation representatives, diplomats, and personalities in science, religion and culture.
 Safeguarding living under conditions of lasting peace is the key attribute, and a panhuman value at the same time, for all people on this planet.
 Thus, we address all people of good will, national and global leaders, equipped with the human ability to communicate to work together for the convening of the

 Permanent National (to become Global) Security and Peace Conference